 Tibet Airports - Top 5 Airports in Tibet

 Lhasa Gonggar International Airport (IATA: LXA, ICAO: ZULS) is the largest and most important airport in Tibet Autonomous Region.
-It also plays as the most important arrival hub for both domestic and international travelers which provides a lot of convenient and efficient flights connecting Lhasa with other major airports in the rest cities of China, such as Beijing, Chengdu, Xian, Shanghai, Chongqing, Kathmandu, etc. The airport is one of the highest airports in the world with an elevation of 3,570 meters (11,710 ft).
+It also is the most important arrival hub for both domestic and international travelers which provides a lot of convenient and efficient flights connecting Lhasa with other major airports in the rest cities of China, such as Beijing, Chengdu, Xian, Shanghai, Chongqing, and an international city Kathmandu.
+The airport is one of the highest airports in the world with an elevation of 3,570 meters (11,710 ft).

 Chinese Name: 拉萨贡嘎国际机场